-I can honestly say that I love my kids equally.
-I can also honestly say that there are days I enjoy one child more than the other (just like any of my other children).
+I can honestly say I love my kids equally, but they have individual personalities.
+I can also honestly say there are days I enjoy one child more than the other (just like any of my other children).

 When my twins were infants, Nora developed severe acid reflux.
-She literally barfed on everyone- multiple times a day.
-There were very few members of our family or friends that really wanted to hold her because they knew what was going to happen to their clothes.
+She literally barfed on everyone—multiple times a day.
+There were very few members of our family or friends who really wanted to hold her because they knew what was going to happen to their clothes.
 Blake was a happy infant who very rarely spit up anything.
 I’ll let you figure out which twin people wanted to hold more often.

 You can do this!
 Even when it’s hard, you have doubts, and are scared out of your mind.

-Since then years have passed, and my precious babies have grown, blossomed, and bloomed into 2 children who I love with my whole heart and trust me, sweet mom, you will get there, too!
+Since then years have passed, and my precious babies have grown, blossomed, and bloomed into two kiddos who I love with my whole heart.
+Trust me, sweet moms of multiples, you will get there, too!

 From one twin mom to another, welcome to the twin club!
-It’s a journey of a lifetime and full of fun, laughter, struggles, and every moment is worth it!
+It’s a journey of a lifetime—full of fun, laughter, and unique challenges and struggles . . . and every moment is worth it.